-The National Transit Map will be a National Geospatial Data Asset (NGDA) within the National Transportation Atlas Database (NTAD), a set of nationwide geographic databases of transportation facilities, networks, and associated infrastructure.
-It will be a substantial update to the previous transit-focused map, which was released in 2004 and only included the location of fixed-guideway transit.
+The National Transit Map is a National Geospatial Data Asset (NGDA) within the National Transportation Atlas Database (NTAD), a set of nationwide geographic databases of transportation facilities, networks, and associated infrastructure.
+It is a substantial update to the previous transit-focused map, which was released in 2004 and only included the location of fixed-guideway transit.

 The National Transit Map combines voluntarily provided General Transit Feed Specification (GTFS) data for both fixed-guideway and fixed-route service.
 GTFS describes a transit agency’s scheduled operations by collecting data on stops, routes, and scheduled service for both fixed-guideway and fixed-route service.
 (GTFS data is not real-time (RT), but it has a real-time counterpart: GTFS-RT.)

 Almost all of the largest transit agencies already collect and make GTFS data available—either publicly through their website or directly to private companies.
 Despite the increasing use of GTFS data, there is currently no national transit map that transit agencies, advocates, and researchers can use to see the extent of the U.S. transit system.